mattermost/docs/doc/charts/minio/README.md

 GitLab chose to alter that chart in order to simplify configuration of the secrets, and to remove all use of secrets in environment variables.
 GitLab added `initContainer`s to control the population of secrets into the `config.json` and a chart-wide `enabled` flag.

 This chart makes use of only one secret:
-- `minio-credentials`: A secret containing the `accesskey` and `secretkey` values that will be used for authentication to the bucket(s).
+- `global.minio.credentials.secret`: A global secret containing the `accesskey` and `secretkey` values that will be used for authentication to the bucket(s).

 # Configuration